trozware/ZonePet/ReadMe.txt

     or you lose your pet due to flying.
 If you do not have any pets from a zone or only a few, you will get a random pet instead.

-- v 1.4.0:
+v 1.4.1: ZonePet will not try to summon a pet if you are in a vehicle or on a flight. v 1.4.0:
   - Better selection if you only have a few pets from the zone.
   - Improved handling of slash commands. v 1.3.2:
-  - If you dismiss your pet using **ZonePet**, you will not get a new one until you left-click in the minimap button or use '/zp new'.
+  - If you dismiss your pet using ZonePet, you will not get a new one until you left-click in the minimap button or use '/zp new'.
-  - Tooltip should not appear anywhere except from the **ZonePet** minimap button.
+  - Tooltip should not appear anywhere except from the ZonePet minimap button.
   - More likely to summon a random pet when you only have a few pets from the current zone. v 1.3.1: More options in mninmap button and chat window.
 Type /zp for help. v 1.3.0: Now with a minimap button.
 Mouse over the button for help.